Hirosvk/Capstone/proposal/README.md

 - [ ] Classes
-  - [ ] Users can create, edit, and delete classes as Teacher
+  - [ ] Users can create and delete classes as Teacher
   - [ ] Users can search for Classes
   - [ ] Only Teacher can add Study Sets to the Class
   - [ ] Teachers can see Student's Test scores.